apache/tvm-rfcs/rfcs/0021-tvmc_add_support_for_micro_targets.md

 selected as an option under 'build' will become available.

-`flash` can be used for effectively flashing, to the selected board, the firmware built.
+`flash` can be used for effectively flashing, to the selected board, the built firmware.
 Again, pertinent options for 'flash' context considering the platform selected will be made available for the user, like for example options regarding the serial port number to be used when flashing the image to the board.